The Top Things to Do in Fukui Prefecture

 Photo by Y.K/Shutterstock

-Another of Fukui's beautiful castles, Maruoka Castle is one of the few remaining original castles in Japan, with claims that it's also the oldest.
-While the castle keep is quite small compared others, at just three stories, the surrounding park is particularly beautiful especially during cherry blossom season.
+Maruoka Castle is another gem in Fukui and is among the few remaining original castles in Japan, with some claiming it's the oldest.
+While the castle keep is modest at just three stories, its charm is undeniable, especially during cherry blossom season when the surrounding park transforms into a picturesque landscape of blooming sakura.

 Conclusion